Dante-666/lf_capture_controller/README.md

-# Thesis(Variable till the project takes shape)
+# Cartesian Manipulator

-This code is written for my thesis and more description will follow as the project takes shape.
+This code describes a cartesian Manipulator rig upon which a camera can be mounted and an interface is used to capture images.

 # Hardware design